syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Text/Customizing-truetype-fonts-in-a-PDF/.NET).

-## LineLimit, ClipPath, NoClip for PdfStringFormat
+## LineLimit, ClipPath, NoClip properties in PdfStringFormat

-**PdfStringFormat.ClipPath:** If we enable the Clip Path option, the text rendering mode is set to a clipping mode within a text object.
+**ClipPath:** When the ClipPath option is enabled, the text rendering mode within a text object will switch to clipping mode.
+The default value of the ClipPath property is false.

-**PdfStringFormat.LineLimit:** The default value of the LineLimit property is true.
-If we set the LineLimit, the provided string will be laid out within the specified bounds.
-If we disable the LineLimit property, the layout will continue with the remaining spaces.
+**LineLimit:** When LineLimit is enabled, the provided string will be laid out within the specified bounds.
+If the LineLimit property is disabled, the layout will continue to fill any remaining space.
+The default value of the LineLimit property is true.

-**PdfStringFormat.NoClip:** If we enable the NoClip option, it will show the text without cutting any words.
+**NoClip:** If we enable the NoClip option, it will show the text without cutting any words.
 If we disable the NoClip option, any text outside the fitting area will be hidden.

+The following code example illustrates this.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+    // Create a new PdfStringFormat and set its properties PdfStringFormat format = new PdfStringFormat();
+    //Set clip path
+    format.ClipPath = true;
+    //Set no clip
+    format.NoClip = true;
+    //Set line limit
+    format.LineLimit = false;

+    // Create a new PdfFont using the Helvetica font family PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+    // Create a new PdfDocument
+    PdfDocument document = new PdfDocument();
+    // Set the page margins to zero document.PageSettings.Margins.All = 0;

+    // Add a new page to the document
+    PdfPage page = document.Pages.Add();

+    // Get the graphics object of the page
+    PdfGraphics graphics = page.Graphics;

+    // Draw a red rectangle at the specified position and size graphics.DrawRectangle(PdfPens.Red, new RectangleF(100, 100, 100, 20));

+    // Draw the string inside the rectangle with the specified font, brush, and format graphics.DrawString("PDF text line 1 \r\nPDF text line 3", font, PdfBrushes.Black, new RectangleF(100, 100, 100, 20), format);

+    //Creating the stream object.
+    MemoryStream stream = new MemoryStream();
+    //Save the document into stream.
+    document.Save(stream);
+    //Close the document.
+    document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+    // Create a new PdfStringFormat and set its properties PdfStringFormat format = new PdfStringFormat();
+    //Set clip path
+    format.ClipPath = true;
+    //Set no clip
+    format.NoClip = true;
+    //Set line limit
+    format.LineLimit = false;

+    // Create a new PdfFont using the Helvetica font family PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+    // Create a new PdfDocument
+    PdfDocument document = new PdfDocument();
+    // Set the page margins to zero document.PageSettings.Margins.All = 0;

+    // Add a new page to the document
+    PdfPage page = document.Pages.Add();

+    // Get the graphics object of the page
+    PdfGraphics graphics = page.Graphics;

+    // Draw a red rectangle at the specified position and size graphics.DrawRectangle(PdfPens.Red, new RectangleF(100, 100, 100, 20));

+    // Draw the string inside the rectangle with the specified font, brush, and format graphics.DrawString("PDF text line 1 \r\nPDF text line 3", font, PdfBrushes.Black, new RectangleF(100, 100, 100, 20), format);

+    //Save the document.
+    document.Save("Output.pdf");
+    //Close the document.
+    document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+    ' Create a new PdfStringFormat and set its properties Dim format As New PdfStringFormat()
+    ' Set clip path
+    format.ClipPath = True
+    ' Set no clip
+    format.NoClip = True
+    ' Set line limit
+    format.LineLimit = False

+    ' Create a new PdfFont using the Helvetica font family Dim font As New PdfStandardFont(PdfFontFamily.Helvetica, 12)

+    ' Create a new PdfDocument
+    Dim document As New PdfDocument()
+    ' Set the page margins to zero document.PageSettings.Margins.All = 0

+    ' Add a new page to the document
+    Dim page As PdfPage = document.Pages.Add()

+    ' Get the graphics object of the page
+    Dim graphics As PdfGraphics = page.Graphics

+    ' Draw a red rectangle at the specified position and size graphics.DrawRectangle(PdfPens.Red, New RectangleF(100, 100, 100, 20))

+    ' Draw the string inside the rectangle with the specified font, brush, and format graphics.DrawString("PDF text line 1" & vbCrLf & "PDF text line 3", font, PdfBrushes.Black, New RectangleF(100, 100, 100, 20), format)

+    ' Save the document
+    document.Save("Output.pdf")
+    ' Close the document
+    document.Close(True)

+{% endhighlight %}

+{% endtabs %}

 <table border="1">
 <th style="font-size:14px" width="100px">LineLimit</th>